-We see these goals being achieved through a variety of solutions and recognize that every company, from family-owned, local food trucks to large corporations with thousands of stores, will have different needs for receipts based on available technology and customer preference.
+Our Skip the Slip campaign urges businesses to improve receipt practices as one way to cut unnecessary waste.
+Changes can be made using a variety of solutions as we recognize that every company, from family-owned, local food trucks to large corporations with thousands of stores, will have different needs for receipts based on available technology and customer preference.
 Our two campaign goals are to see paper receipts become an opt-in process rather than opt-out, and for better paper to be used for those customers wanting a paper slip.

 Digital receipts are a part of this solution, and we want to address the valid questions surrounding them: